Haute Alpine Couture: Tickled pink with spring fever

 Your alpine quests will still require some layering for the next couple of months.
 Be a fashion-phenom on the slopes in the Spyder Cameo Therma Stretch T-Neck ($85, Christy Sports, Double Diamond Ski Shop, Vail Sports, Pepi Sports) in flirt-splash, a vibrant fuchsia.
 The flattering silhouette is the perfect mid-layer or outer-layer when the sun heats up the alpine scene.
 The super-cute Spyder Core Sweater Ardent Full Zip Hoodie ($149, Bridge Street Ski Haus) also comes in the fab pink combo.

-Jewelry designer Leigh Elena Navarro, of Austin, Tex., is bringing her tres-savvy jigsaw bracelets to the Vail Valley.
-Adorn your wrist with the blossoming pink-hued Leighelena Double Wrap Jigsaw Leather Bracelet ($188, Betty Ford Alpine Gardens) in berry or the Leighelena Pink Snake Double Wrap Jigsaw ($188, Betty Ford Alpine Gardens) in pink.
+Austin, Texas, jewelry designer Leigh Elena Navarro is bringing her tres-savvy jigsaw bracelets to the Vail Valley.
+Adorn your wrist with the blossoming pink-hued Leighelena Double Wrap Jigsaw Leather Bracelet ($188, Betty Ford Alpine Garden) in berry or the Leighelena Pink Snake Double Wrap Jigsaw ($188, Betty Ford Alpine Gardens) in pink.
 A must-wear accessory by Hollywood A-listers including super model Doutzen Kroes and “30 Rock” actress Katrina Bowden, Navarro’s jigsaw bracelets will give your ho-hum winter style a dazzling pick-me-up.

 Toast the crisp, new season with a no-guilt, zero calorie Sparkling ICE in the brand’s newest flavor launches — cherry limeade and strawberry watermelon ($1.19, Safeway in Vail).
 These sweet thirst-quenchers are bold with flavor and are a flawless springboard to apres ski cocktails.
 Mix up the strawberry watermelon with vodka, ice and fresh strawberries for frozen watermelon shooters or team up the cherry limeade with a splash of vodka and fresh raspberries for a quintessentially modern cherry limeade spritzer.